StarManTheGamer/poly-newdocs/README.md

 ## To-do Changes

 - [ ] Adding context to "Developer for other platforms?" link on homepage which was included on the original design but we have no idea what it means or would link to
+- [ ] Document "RemoteEvents" (removed in recent Polytoria client and creator versions; replaced with "Network Events")
+- [ ] Add a "Removed Classes" page for deprecated/removed classes in recent Polytoria client and creator versions
+- [ ] Re-order navbar in order of importance rather than alphabetically

 ## Possible Changes